 \subsubsection{XSimGCL - Simpler Than Simple}

-Compared with SGL, SimGCL is much simpler because the constant graph augmentation is no longer required.
+Compared to SGL, SimGCL is much simpler because the constant graph augmentation is no longer required.
 However, the cumbersome architecture of SimGCL makes it less than perfect.
-For each computation, it requires three forward/backward passes to obtain the loss and then backpropagate the error to update the input node embeddings.
+For each computation, it requires three forward/backward passes to update the input node embeddings.
 Though it seems a convention to separate the pipelines of the recommendation task and the contrastive task in CL-based recommender systems \cite{wujc2021self,yu2022graph,yao2021self,xie2022contrastive}, we question the necessity of this architecture.

-As suggested by \cite{tian2020makes}, there is a sweet pot when utilizing CL where the mutual information between correlated views is neither too high nor too low.
-However, in the architecture of SimGCL, given a pair of views of the same node, the mutual information between two them could always be very high since the two corresponding embeddings both contain information from $L$ hops of neighbors.
-Due to the minor difference between them, contrasting them with each other may be less effective in learning general features.
-In fact, this is also a universal problem for many CL-based recommendation models under the paradigm in Fig. \ref{fig:gcl}.
-It is natural to think what if we contrast different layer embeddings?
-They share some common information but differ in aggregated neighbors and added noises, which conform to the sweet pot theory.
-Besides, considering that the magnitude of added noises is small enough, we can directly use the perturbed representations for the recommendation task.
-The noises are analogous to the widely used dropout trick and are only applied in training.
+As suggested by \cite{tian2020makes}, there is a sweet spot when using CL where the mutual information between correlated views is neither too high nor too low.
+In SimGCL's architecture, however, the mutual information between a pair of views of the same node could always be very high, since both embeddings contain information from $L$ hops of neighbors.
+Contrasting them with each other may be less effective.
+This is also a common problem in many CL-based recommendation models under the paradigm in Fig. \ref{fig:gcl}.
+To address this, we propose contrasting different layer embeddings.
+These embeddings share some common information but differ in aggregated neighbors and added noises, which conform to the sweet spot theory.
+Furthermore, since the magnitude of added noises is minuscule, we can directly use the perturbed representations for recommendation.
+The noises are similar to the dropout trick and are only applied during training.
 In the test phase, the model switches to the ordinary mode without noises.

-Benefitting from this design of cross-layer contrast, we can streamline the architecture of SimGCL by merging its encoding processes.
-As a result, the new architecture has only one-time forward/backward pass in a mini-batch computation.
-We name this new method \textbf{XSimGCL}, which is short for eXtremely Simple Graph Contrastive Learning.
-We illustrate it in Fig. \ref{fig:architecture}.
+Benefitting from this design, we can streamline the architecture of SimGCL by merging its encoding processes.
+This derives a new architecture that has only one-time forward/backward pass in a mini-batch computation.
+We name this new method \textbf{XSimGCL} and illustrate it in Fig. \ref{fig:architecture}.
 The perturbed representation learning of XSimGCL is as the same as that of SimGCL.
 The joint loss of XSimGCL is formulated as: